top of page

 July 2013 – June 2014

-We were commissioned by Bow Arts and working closely with London Borough of Tower Hamlets and Bow School to help redesign a tired looking underpass beneath the busy A12 in East London – leading to the site of the newly built Bow secondary school.
-The school also wanted an entrance gate which would be welcoming and eye-catching and for the walls of the ramps to the underpass to be given a splash of colour.
+We were commissioned by Bow Arts, working closely with the London Borough of Tower Hamlets and Bow School, to redesign a tired underpass beneath the busy A12 in East London—leading to the newly built Bow secondary school.
+The school also wanted a welcoming, eye-catching entrance gate and for the underpass ramp walls to be brightened with a splash of colour.

 About the project

-We were commissioned by Bow Arts and working closely with London Borough of Tower Hamlets and Bow School to help redesign a tired looking underpass beneath the busy A12 in East London – leading to the site of the newly built Bow secondary school.
-The school also wanted an entrance gate which would be welcoming and eye-catching and for the walls of the ramps to the underpass to be given a splash of colour.
-We worked with a group of students who had significantly helped inform the design brief and took part in our recruitment throughout the design process to fully involve them in co-designing the artwork.
-The group were keen for the artwork to ‘motivate’ people along their journey, and for it to feel ‘ever changing’ like the current built landscape of East London.
-We also involved members of the surrounding community and businesses as the new school was to be a significant change to the area, and needed to build good relationships with its neighbours.
-With the idea of ‘motivation’ in mind, we asked hundreds of local people ‘what advice would you give to your 13 year old self if you could?’ and collected words of wisdom from all over the area.
-These words inspired a number of semi-permanent pedestrian way finding clues in the form of asphalt floor tiles.
-The underpass itself is 40 metres long, with 2 facing walls and was installed with digitally printed Art Tiles which were manufactured in the UK.
-The entrance walls to the underpass were also painted to match the artwork and a large mural spelling ‘Believe in Yourself’ was hand painted on the school side of the walkway.
-The opening of the final scheme was coupled with a series of temporary pavement asphalts that featured ‘words of wisdom’ from local people and led people on the safest route to the new school entrance.
+We were commissioned by Bow Arts, working closely with the London Borough of Tower Hamlets and Bow School, to redesign a tired underpass beneath the busy A12 in East London—leading to the newly built Bow secondary school.
+The school also wanted a welcoming, eye-catching entrance gate and for the underpass ramp walls to be brightened with a splash of colour.
+We collaborated with a group of students who played a key role in shaping the design brief and participated throughout the process to co-design the artwork.
+The students wanted the artwork to ‘motivate’ people on their journey and to feel ‘ever changing,’ reflecting the dynamic nature of East London’s built environment.
+To build strong connections with the surrounding community and local businesses—since the new school would significantly change the area—we involved them in the project as well.
+Inspired by the theme of ‘motivation,’ we asked hundreds of local people, “What advice would you give your 13-year-old self?”
+Collecting this wisdom from across the area, we created semi-permanent pedestrian wayfinding clues using asphalt floor tiles.
+The underpass is 40 metres long with two facing walls, which were fitted with digitally printed Art Tiles manufactured in the UK.
+The entrance walls were painted to complement the artwork, and a large hand-painted mural spelling out ‘Believe in Yourself’ was created on the school side of the walkway.
+The project’s unveiling included a series of temporary pavement asphalts featuring the collected ‘words of wisdom,’ guiding visitors along the safest route to the new school entrance.

 bottom of page